xgvargas/smalllog/README.md

 ## configuration

-The is a few parameter you can set:
+There is a few parameters you can set:

 name   | default | description
 ----------|:--------:|-----------------------------------------